isomerpages/nlb-biblioasia/_holding-area/Cups and Sources: Hunting Down the Origins of Kueh Pie Tee.md

 Nyonya Rumah (Julie Sutardjana), _Pandai Masak Book 1_, 16th ed.
 (Djakarta: P.T.
 Kinta, 1975), 66.
 The most famous of Sutardjana’s many books, _Pandai Masak_ volumes 1 and 2 are compilations of over a decade’s worth of recipes from her newspaper cookery columns.&nbsp;

-Susie Hing, _In a Malayan Kitchen_, 83.
-Hing’s Kwei Patti filling is quite similar to what Hainanese-style chicken pies are stuffed with in Singapore and Malaysia, but this speaks to the ubiquity of white-sauced meat and vegetable collations in American and British cookery rather than to any kinship linked to the syllable “pie”.

-Siti Mukmin and Dahniar Jatim, _Buku Masakan Thursina_, 22nd ed.
-(Jakarta: Esbe Publishers, 1982), 116–18.

-Khir Johari, interview, 14 May 2024.

-Perak Catholic Centre, _The Malayan Cookbook_, 88.
-The book is undated but was published before 1964.

-Law Jia Jun, interview, 18 July 2024.

-Ellice Handy, _My Favourite Recipes_ (Singapore: Malaya Publishing House, 1952).
-(From National Library, Singapore, call no. RSING 641.595 HAN-\[JK\])

-Leong Yee Soo, _Singaporean Cooking_, vol. 2.
-(Singapore: Eastern Universities Press, 1981).
-(From National Library, Singapore, call no. RSING 641.595957 LEO)

-Yu Yoon Gee, _Nyonya Food, Satay and Padang Curry Cooking_ (Singapore: Tiger Press, 1976).
-(From National Library, Singapore, call no. RCLOS 641.8653 YU)

-Dorothy Ng, _Dorothy Ng’s Entertaining Cookbook_ (Singapore: MPH Distributors, 1979).
-(From National Library, Singapore, call no. RSING q641.595957 NG)

-Terry Tan, _Her World Cookbook of Singapore Recipes_ (Singapore: Times Periodicals, 1982).
-(From National Library, Singapore, call no. RSING 641.595957 TAN)

-“As Good as Home Cooked Nonya Food,” _New Nation_, 17 February 1978, 10–11.
-(From NewspaperSG)

-Lawrence Low and Loh Tuan Lee, “What’s Our National Dish?” _New Paper_, 8 August 1988, 16.
-(From NewspaperSG)